vmware-archive/nsxramlclient/readme.md

 # Version History

+### Version 2.0.1
+This version of nsxramlclient added support for repeating keys in the XML body without nested structure bellow.
+Before v2.0.1 nsxramlclient only supports repeating keys in the XML body if these repeating key themself hold multiple keys bellow them (nesting).
+This patch adds the support for repeating keys that only hold a values bellow them and no nested structure.
+This was needed to support the API call to create secondary IP Addresses on ESG router interfaces

 ### Version 2.0
 This version of nsxramlclient is needed to support the new format of the nsxraml spec on http://github.com/vmware/nsxraml that introduced a breaking change in the way schemas are handled.
 In the new NSX-v RAML spec schemas are now real schemas that can be used to check the correctness of your XML document.